dh73/test/docs/source/index.rst

 The general recommendation is to use both weak precondition covers and witnesses in a mixed way.
-But, due to the nature of Tabby CAD separating prove and cover modes, the witness covers can be used instead, to get a stronger version of vacuity detection.
+But, due to the nature of Tabby CAD separating prove and cover modes, the witness covers can be used to get a stronger version of vacuity detection instead.
 The following section describes where and how both precondition cover and witness can be employed to increase confidence in FPV results.